 * Many CFO's have this experience and would entertain including these services if there is a need.

 Keep in mind that some outsourced CFO services group CFO-level insights with bookkeeping and controller services, essentially delivering an outsourced finance department.
-We'll talk more about this option in the conclusion.

 What CFO consultants offer: